 Introduction – Tax Research Methodology

-In order to properly optimize your accounting firm’s overall efficiency, efficiency, effectiveness, and productivity in connection to researching and resolving a tax issue and determining the sustainability of the tax return filing position per Circular 230, the appropriate tax research processes must be meticulously designed, implemented, and executed.
+In order to properly optimize your accounting firm’s overall efficiency, effectiveness, and productivity in connection to researching and resolving a tax issue and determining the sustainability of the tax return filing position per Circular 230, the appropriate tax research processes must be meticulously designed, implemented, and executed.
 The subsequent comprehensive steps will guide you in establishing an all-inclusive tax research effort on behalf of your entire client base while properly ascertaining the likelihood of success should a tax position(s) taken on a tax return be challenged by the Internal Revenue Service (hereinafter the “Service”) upon examination.

 Establish The Facts And Circumstances